davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 “Databaser” and Skills like “SQL-Base, databashanterare”.
 Each of the skill concepts are mapped to a parent skill headline and to one or several SSYK Occupation groups.
-The database of skills is created and updated in co-operation with employers’ organizations, professional boards and recruiters and includes the most relevant skills for each four-digit SSYK Occupation Group.
+The database of skills is created and updated in co-operation with employers’ organisations, professional boards and recruiters and includes the most relevant skills for each four-digit SSYK Occupation Group.